 June Duprez isn't given much to do as the princess, except look beautiful.
 However, she is a strikingly beautiful woman and it's easy to believe that a young king like Ahmad, not to mention a sinister old bastard Jaffar, would immediately fall in love with her.

-Sabu is alot of fun as Abu.
+Sabu is a lot of fun as Abu.
 He's really the heart of the film, as it is his innocent nature and bravery that end up saving the day.
 Sabu livens up the proceedings with the humor he brings to the role, most memorably in a scene in which he tricks a vendor into giving him and Ahmad free honey for their recently acquired pancakes.
-Abu tells the vendor he is looking to buy a huge supply of honey, but needs a sample first, because he will only take the best.
-The vendor acquiesces and pours on the pancakes.
+Abu tells the vendor he is looking to buy a huge supply of honey, but needs a sample first, because he will only buy the best.
+The vendor acquiesces and pours honey on the pancakes.
 Abu takes a bite and then tells the vendor that this will not do and that he has tasted better honey.
 Before the vendor can react, Abu and Ahmad quickly walk away.
 It's nice touches like this that help make the The Thief of Bagdad a classic movie.

 Credits